Taungkalat Monastery Mount Popa Home to Nats and Spirits

-The first eruption of Popa Mountain was believed to have occurred about two hundred and fifty thousand years ago leaving a crater on the top measuring 2 kilometers wide and 609 meters deep, with one side blown away during one of its many eruptions.
-The plateau stands near the centre of the plain of Myingyan in the Mandalay division, 50 kilometers south east of Bagan and sits around one thousand feet above sea level.
+The first eruption of Popa Mountain was believed to have occurred about two hundred and fifty thousand years ago leaving a crater on the top measuring 2 kilometres wide and 609 meters deep, with one side blown away during one of its many eruptions.
+The plateau stands near the centre of the plain of Myingyan in the Mandalay division, 50 kilometres southeast of Bagan, and sits around one thousand feet above sea level.

 Over the centuries myth and legend associated with Mount Popa flourished.
 It was believed to be the home of beautiful ogresses who lived on flowers and played in the forests, magicians and alchemists who searched for medicinal herbs and roots, robbers and outlaws lurking in the forests also played a role in the evolution of Nats and spirits housed within Popa Taungkalat Monastery.

-Bagan (Pagan) approximately 50 klm from Mount Popa, played a role in the myth and legend surrounding Mount Popa.
+Bagan (Pagan) approximately 50 km from Mount Popa, played a role in the myth and legend surrounding Mount Popa.
 According to the chronicles the great Kingdom of Pagan evolved from a cluster of around 19 villages.
-During the reign of King Thinlikyaung 344 – 387 AD the people of these villages thought they were strong enough to form a city with the intention of uniting the people throughout the country to worship just one main Nat, thus binding the various tribes into a nation, the problem was which Nat?
+During the reign of King Thinlikyaung (344 – 387 AD), the people of these villages thought they were strong enough to form a city with the intention of uniting the people throughout the country to worship just one main Nat, thus binding the various tribes into a nation, the problem was which Nat?
 During this period there were more than 100 existing Nats.